PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Tide Tactics

-I plan trips around tides:
+I plan trips around tide movements:

 • Rising tide: Fish moving shallow